khaledshishani32/reading-notes/401/read35.md

 ### Python Generators That Stop Generating :

-#### Thankfully, as programmers we get to work with a nicer interface this time around.
+#### Thankfully, as programmer's we get to work with a nicer interface this time around.
 Generators stop generating values as soon as control flow returns from the generator function by any means other than a yield statement.
 This means you no longer have to worry about raising StopIteration at all!

 #### Here’s an example:
 ```
-def repeat_three_times(value):
+def repeat_three_times(value) :
     yield value
     yield value
     yield value